How to Draw an Eye from the Side

 Step 1: Draw the front edge of the eye

-The eye is a sphere, a perfectly round form from all sides.
+The eye is a sphere, a perfectly round form viewed from any angle.
 Keeping this in mind, sketch the front surface of the eye.
-Use long, smooth lines, as shown in the sphere drawing lesson.
+Use long, smooth lines, as in the sphere drawing tutorial.

 Step 2: Sketch the placement of the eyelids